 What a QA Team Does

-Therefore, to improve patient outcomes and hospital reimbursement, healthcare organizations rely on quality assurance teams.
+Healthcare organizations rely on quality assurance teams to improve patient outcomes and hospital reimbursement.
 QA professionals identify areas needing focus, set quality goals, develop strategies, collect and analyze before-and-after data, integrate programs with those of other departments, and work to facilitate team-building throughout the organization.
 As compliance specialists, QA professionals also ensure their medical facilities adhere to all relevant federal, state, and local laws and regulations, including provisions of third-party payers.
 In addition, they also ensure their health care organizations meet criteria for accreditation by relevant accrediting organizations.

 QA programs typically focus on three areas: Structures, processes, and outcomes.
 Some specific activities may include: